gmac/professional-javascript/part1_basics/intro_to_dom.md

 ### The Event Object

-When we bind an event handler function, that function may define an argument (usually called `evt`) to recieve the *event object*.
-The event object is passed into the handler function by the browser, and includes a detailed description of the event that has just occured:
+When we bind an event handler, that function may define an argument (usually called `evt`) to recieve the *Event Object*:

 ```html
  <button id="done">I'm Done</button>